lizozom/lizozom.github.io/content/blog/opensearch-tel-aviv-meetup.md

 description: "I had the pleasure of presenting at the inaugural OpenSearch Tel Aviv meetup, sharing insights about embeddings in a fun and educational talk."
 ---

-I had the pleasure of presenting at the very first **OpenSearch Tel Aviv meetup** this past Monday!
+I had the pleasure of presenting at the very first **OpenSearch Tel Aviv meetup** hosted by [Big Data Boutique](https://bigdataboutique.com/) this past Monday!
 The event, aptly titled "Search & Generate," brought together the intersection of OpenSearch and Generative AI in a fantastic community gathering.

 ## The Event: Search Meets Story